xinwenfu/IoT/README.md

 - ESP-IDF Flash device -> UART
   - If “No such file or directory: '/dev/ttyUSB1‘”, “pressing F1, typing ESP-IDF: Select port to use:” -> /dev/ttyUSB0
   - If still errors, unplug and re-plug the kit
+  - If still errors, hold the BOOT (IO0) button of the ESP32 until uploading starts
 - ESP-IDF Monitor device
 - Press reset button of the IoT kit
 - File -> Close Folder